Aravind06-12/YouTube_Comment_Sentiment_Analyzer/README.md

-# **Youtube Comment Sentiment Analyzer**
+# YouTube Comment Sentiment Analyzer
-**OVERVIEW**
-This is a Python program designed to analyze the sentiment of comments on YouTube videos.
-The program utilizes natural language processing techniques to determine the sentiment (positive, negative, or neutral) of each comment and provides an overall sentiment analysis for the video.

-**FEATURES**
-Sentiment Analysis: Analyzes the sentiment of each comment using machine learning models.
+This project builds a data pipeline to scrape comments from a specific YouTube video, perform sentiment analysis on them, and visualize the results.
+The entire workflow is automated using Apache Airflow.

+## Project Features
-YouTube Data API Integration: Fetches comments from YouTube videos using the YouTube Data API.
+- **Data Scraping:** Extracts YouTube comments using the YouTube Data API.
-Visualization: Provides visual representations of sentiment analysis results through charts or graphs.
+- **Sentiment Analysis:** Classifies comments as positive, negative, or neutral using the VADER sentiment analysis tool.
+- **Data Visualization:** Generates charts to visualize the distribution of sentiment.
+- **Automation:** The pipeline is scheduled and monitored with Apache Airflow.

+## Technologies
+- Python, pandas, google-api-python-client, nltk, matplotlib
+- Apache Airflow
+- YouTube Data API

+## Setup and Installation
+1. Clone this repository.
+2. Install the required Python packages: `pip install -r requirements.txt`
+3. Set your YouTube Data API key in the `.env` file.
+4. If using Airflow, configure your DAG and dependencies.